brandur/sorg/content/drafts/mongodb.md

 and most importantly, ensuring correctness.

-These days many developers understand that MongoDB is somewhat suspect, but when prompted, they'll more often than not cite problems with its potential for data loss.
+These days many developers understand that MongoDB is somewhat suspect, but when prompted to explain what's wrong with it, will often cite problems with its potential for data loss.
 I'd like to set the record straight: there was a time when data loss was a real concern, but by and large that's no longer the case.
 I take the position that MongoDB is _never_ an appropriate choice for a new project, but not for the usually cited reasons.

 I don't write this to be mean-spirited, but rather to balance some of the hype initiatives that are still ongoing to sell MongoDB to young projects (the